 Coco coir does an excellent job of retaining minerals and water.
 Its water retaining abilities are akin to Rockwool, but it’s recyclable and doesn’t cause damage to the lungs when inhaled.

-Coco coir has a pH of 6.5 – 7.0, which is very close to that of unfertilized soil.
+Coco coir has a pH of 6.5 – 7.0, which is very close to unfertilized soil.
 It’s becoming increasingly common to add up to 30% perlite to coco coir to increase aeration around the root zone.

 Overall, it does not have the buffering capacity that soil does, but it is more forgiving than alternative growing mediums.
 Ideally, you will keep the pH of your water and nutrient solution between 5.5 – 6.5 when using coco coir.